-In order to ensure that experiments involving a variety of skills are assigned and assessed it is recommended that candidates present at least two experiments for each themes 1-6.
+In order to ensure that experiments involving a variety of skills are assigned and assessed candidates are to present at least two experiments for each themes 1-6.

 Experiments which are considered important are marked in the text.

 A number of types of activity may be used such as: